joeyvivili/cs-fundamentals/02-data-structure/UCBerkeley_cs61b/README.md

     }
 }
 ```

-nested class
+#### Nested Class
 - nested classes are useful when it does not stand on its own and is obviously subordinate to another class
 - if the nested class never use any instance variables or methods of the outside class, declare it **static** (-- static class can not access outside class's instance variable or methods)
 ```java
 public class intNodeList {
     /* nested class */